Skip to Main Content

 Programme Overview

-The aim of this programme is to equip you with state-of-the-art knowledge and the skill set required to lead a successful career in data science in an international context.
-The ambition is to help shape the data analysts of the future, enabling you to analyse and solve problems and to make decisions with an awareness of the strategic context, the role of technology and of managing within and between organisations.
+The aim of this programme is to equip you with state-of-the-art knowledge and the skill set for a successful career in data science.
+The ambition is to help shape the data analysts in an international context.
+It enables you to analyse and solve problems.
+This will make you able to decide with an awareness of the strategic context, the role of technology and of managing within and between organisations.
 The programme is designed to provide you with a solid core knowledge in data science, data mining, statistics and related programming.

-The programme is designed for graduates interested in careers in data science and statistics.
+The programme is tailored for graduates interested in careers in data science and statistics.
 Graduates will be able to work as consultants or employees in any industry.

-Programme structure: Information contained on the website with respect to modules is correct at the time of publication, and the University will make every reasonable effort to offer modules as advertised.
-In some cases, changes may be necessary and may result in some combinations being unavailable, for example as a result of student feedback, timetabling, staff changes and new research.
+Programme structure: Information contained on the website with respect to modules is correct at the time of publication The University will make every reasonable effort to offer modules as advertised.
+In some cases, changes may be necessary and may result in some combinations being unavailable.
+This might be as a result of student feedback, timetabling, staff changes and new research.
 Not all optional modules are available every year.

 Modules